dipaish/www23/index.md

 - Backend frameworks such as Express, Django, Laravel, Spring etc.

 ## What is HTML?
 **Hypertext Markup Language (HTML)** is the standard markup language for documents that are designed to be displayed in a web browser.
 HTML is not a programming language.
 It is a markup language that tells browser how to structure a web page.
-HTML is made up of sereis of **elements** such as a piece of text, a pragraph, list, table, links or forms and is saved with an extension ```.HTML```.
+HTML is made up of series of **elements** such as a piece of text, a paragraph, list, table, links or forms and is saved with an extension ```.HTML```.

 ***Lets write the following line of text in a text file and save it as*** **file1.html**